max-donger/BozjanQuestApp/README.md

-# bozjan_quest_app
+# Bozja Help

-A new Flutter project for bozjan.quest
+A new Flutter project for bozja.help
 To build a new version type the following in the terminal: flutter build web --release